 2. Test-Driven Development

-Now that we have our sprint plan, our engineering team can move forward with its agile, test-driven Development Work.
+Now that we have a sprint plan, the engineering team can move forward with its agile, test-driven development work.
 In test-driven development, each new feature includes writing a test (in code) to assert the behavior of the feature.
 Including a test, and not just focusing on implementation, ensures that the developer stays committed to the requirements of the feature.

 The tests also help future proof the feature: tests written for the feature now, help easily catch any future development that break it.
-This reduces the development time to market and reduces software bugs by 40 - 90%!
+This not only reduces the development time to market but it also reduces software bugs by 40 – 90%!

 3. Peer Code Review

-An integral part of our development work is the Pull Request (PR), which allows our engineers to alert others about changes they've made to the codebase.
-Upon receiving a pull request, Gnar engineers review changes, discuss potential modifications, and push follow-up work if necessary.
-We've found that frequent PR reviews keep the internal and external teams aligned and engaged and enable us to proactively identify potential issues.
+An integral part of our development process is the Pull Request (PR), which allows our engineers to alert others to changes they’ve made to the codebase.
+Upon receiving a Pull Request, Gnar engineers review the proposed changes, and discuss them with the team before the codebase is updated.
+We’ve found that frequent PR reviews keep the internal and external teams aligned and engaged and enable managers to proactively identify potential issues.

 4. Run Automated Tests via Continuous Deployment

 Once a feature is successfully developed and PR reviews are conducted, code is verified by an automated build that runs automated tests via Continuous Deployment to identify any issues before deployment.

 Once those tests pass, the code is deployed to a staging site.
 This allows you to complete a QA Test on Staging, where you will have the opportunity to review and approve the feature before it goes live.